-Loans amount to CHF 6.2 billion (previous year: CHF 5.9 billion) and thus represent the largest asset category.
-Mortgage-based loans form the majority of the loan portfolio (73.3 % of total loans).
-In addition, the bank grants corporate loans and Lombard loans.
+As at 31 December 2018, loans amount to CHF 6.8 billion (2017: CHF 6.4 billion) and thus represent the largest asset item of the Bank.
+Mortgage-based loans form the majority of the loan portfolio (76 % of total loans by value).
+In addition, the Bank grants corporate loans and Lombard loans.

-Any impairments are recognised by means of individual value adjustments.
-To this end, judgement has to be applied to calculate the amount of the individual value adjustment.
-We focussed on the two following points:
+Any impairments are recognised by means of individual loss allowances.
+Calculating the amount of the individual loss allowance requires judgement.
+We focussed on the following two points:

-- The method used by the bank to identify loans that may need adjusting, including loans that show indications of impairment according to the definition of LLB.
+- The methods used by the Bank to identify loans in the loan portfolio that may need a loss allowance, including loans that according to LLB AG’s definition show indications of impairment.

-- The appropriate and consistent application of the policies and instructions issued by management relating to the calculation of the amount of the individual value adjustment.
+- The appropriateness and consistent application of the policies and instructions issued by Group management relating to the calculation of the amount of individual loss allowances.

-The accounting and valuation principles applied to loans, the method used to identify the default risk and to determine the need for impairment as well as the evaluation of the coverage are taken from the management report.
+The recognition and valuation principles applied to accounts receivable from customers and the methods used to identify default risk, to determine the need for impairment and to evaluate collateral are described in the management report.

-Please refer to page 204 (accounting and valuation principles) and page 207 (comments on the balance sheet).
+Please refer to page 230 (Accounting policies and valuation principles) and page 233 (Notes to the balance sheet).

 How our audit addressed the key audit matter

-We tested the adequacy and effectiveness of the following key controls relating to the valuation of loans:
+We tested the adequacy and effectiveness of the following key controls relating to the valuation of accounts receivable from customers:

-- Credit processing and authorisation: Sample testing of the requirements and processes set out in the Bank’s internal policies and working instructions in relation to credit processing.
-We also tested that authorisation is performed at the proper level in accordance with the system of authorities.
+- Credit processing and approval: Sample testing of the requirements and processes set out in the Bank’s internal policies and working instructions in relation to credit processing.
+We also tested that approvals were granted at the appropriate level of authority.

-- Credit monitoring (periodic re-approval): Sample testing of identified bad debts and identifying the potential need for impairment.
+- Credit monitoring (periodic reviews): Sample testing of identified loans at risk and identifying the extent of any need for impairment.

-Where significant judgement is required, we also put forward our own critical opinion as part of the substantive tests of detail on the authority to grant loans.
+Where significant judgement was required, we also challenged the decisions of those authorised to approve loans with our own critical opinion as part of our substantive tests of detail.
 Our tests of detail covered the following:

-- Sample-based testing of new business and risk positions (including positions with individual value adjustments or indications of impairment) to evaluate whether additional value adjustments are needed.
+- Sample-based testing of new business and loans at risk in the loan portfolio (including loans with individual loss allowances or indications of impairment) to evaluate whether additional loss allowances were needed.

-- Sample-based testing of the method used to calculate value adjustments in terms of its appropriateness and compliance with the policies and working methods issued by the bank.
+- Sample-based testing of the method used to calculate loss allowances on the loan portfolio in terms of its appropriateness and compliance with the policies and instructions issued by the Group.

-The combination of the audit of key controls and the tests of detail gives us sufficient assurance to assess the valuation of customer loans as adequate.
+The combination of the tests of key controls and substantive tests of detail gives us sufficient assurance to assess the valuation of customer loans as adequate.

 The assumptions used by LLB AG are in line with our expectations.